Evidence-Based Nutrient Recommendations

 Summary

 Cadmium is a toxic heavy metal associated with osteoporosis, liver, and kidney disease.
-The only study measuring cadmium levels in vegans is from the Slovak Republic and showed vegans to have higher levels than omnivores, and levels high enough in some vegans to raise the concern of the researchers.
+A study from the Slovak Republic, where cadmium levels in the soil are high, showed some vegans to have high enough blood cadmium levels to raise concerns.
 Correcting iron deficiency can prevent the body from absorbing cadmium.
 A modest zinc supplement is probably safe and could also reduce cadmium absorption as well as neutralize cadmium’s harmful effects in the body.

 Background on Cadmium